rapidsai/cudf/docs/cudf/source/developer_guide/ARCHITECTURE.md

 The primary internal subclass of `Frame` is `IndexedFrame`, a `Frame` with an index.
 An `IndexedFrame` represents the first type of object mentioned above: indexed tables.
-In particular, `IndexedFrame` is the parent class for `DataFrame` and `Series`.
+In particular, `IndexedFrame` is a parent class for `DataFrame` and `Series`.
 Any pandas methods that are defined for those two classes should be defined here.

 The second internal subclass of `Frame` is `SingleColumnFrame`.
 As you may surmise, it is a `Frame` with a single column of data.
-This class is the parent for most types of indexes as well as `Series` (note the diamond inheritance pattern here).
+This class is a parent for most types of indexes as well as `Series` (note the diamond inheritance pattern here).
 While `IndexedFrame` provides a large amount of functionality, this class is much simpler.
 It adds some simple APIs provided by all 1D pandas objects, and it flattens outputs where needed.